singnet/snet-daemon/README.md

 $ cd snet-daemon
 ```

-* Install development/test dependencies
+* Install dependencies and generate bindings

 ```bash
 $ ./scripts/install
 ```

 * Build snet-daemon.
-Please note using ldflags, the latest tagged version , sha1 revision and the build time are set as part of the build.
+Please note using ldflags, the latest tagged version , sha1 revision and the build time are set as
+  part of the build.
   You need to pass the version as shown in the example below

 ```bash